pointofpresence/class-event/README.md

 # class-event
 Objects of this class can trigger events and other objects can bind to those events.

-Original idea and implementation by @cykod
+Original idea and implementation by [Pascal Rettig](https://github.com/cykod)

 # Using class-event